Learn the Method and Accelerate Aligned Action

 Basili, V. and Weiss, D., “A Methodology for Collecting Valid Software Engineering Data,” IEEE Transactions on Software Engineering, vol.10 (3): 728-738, November 1984.

 Park, Robert et al, Goal-Driven Software Measurement – A Guidebook, Software Engineering Measurement and Analysis.
-Pittsburgh, PA: Software Engineering Institute, Carnegie Mellon University, August 1996.
+Pittsburgh, PA: Software Engineering Institute, Carnegie Mellon University, August 1996 To learn more about The FAST Goals Methodology, contact us.